 Watch out for: DEET is the main offender because it damages brain cells, can cause seizures, and is especially toxic to young children.
 There is no end to the sources that discuss the poisoning effects of DEET: 1, 2, 3.
 This article on Medline is particularly striking in its gravity and describes how to handle DEET poisoning, just in case.

 Natural ingredients to remember instead: many essential oils and plants, such as citronella, eucalyptus, lavender, neem oil, lemon verbena, catnip, rosemary, peppermint, lemongrass, or cedarwood.
-Usually carried in water, olive oil (use the code STEWARDSHIP for 10% off at that site!), or coconut oil (use the code STEWARDSHIP for 10% off at that site!).
+Usually carried in water, olive oil , or coconut oil (use the code STEWARDSHIP to get 10% off) .
 The citronella candles (you know, the ones bugs are attracted to and like to die in?) are fine, but try to look for one that uses real citronella instead of a fake.

 Possible home remedy: My family has reviewed 16 natural bug repellents that use essential oils instead of DEET and my favorite, hands down, is Wild Things Natural Bug Repellent.
 Please be aware that there are some essential oils that are not recommended for use with children.
 My bug spray review post outlines that information, and I go into further detail here.